iamjuandis/juandis.com/src/assets/content/projects/README.md

 #### Role

-I was the Product Manager & Lead Designer on this project and I was responsible for creating user flows, wireframes and prototypes, set a roadmap, prioritise features and collaborate with outside stakeholders, developers and another UX Designer.
-Also I had the opprotunity to have a personal perspective of the development process participating as a Frontend Developer.
+I was the Product Manager & Lead Designer on this project and I was responsible for creating user flows, wireframes, and prototypes, set a roadmap, prioritize features and collaborate with outside stakeholders, developers, and another UX Designer.
+Also, I had the opportunity to have a personal perspective of the development process participating as a Frontend Developer.

 #### Overview

-Frostbyte is a company that helps industrial food companies to control and monitor their storehouses and gigant refrigerators and save money alerting and notifying important and unusual behaviors on temperature, operations and environment variables.
+Frostbyte is a company that helps industrial food companies to control and monitor their storehouses and giant refrigerators and save money alerting and notifying important and unusual behaviors on temperature, operations, and environment variables.

 #### Problem

-The challenge was how to visualize a huge amount of data and the complexity to integrate a monitoring system to controll limits and optimize the performance and excesive expenses in energy.
-Besides, Frostbyte already had a monitoring system but wit a lot of improvement opportunities and a specific pain points list.
+The challenge was how to visualize a huge amount of data and the complexity to integrate a monitoring system to control limits and optimize the performance and excessive expenses in energy.
+Besides, Frostbyte already had a monitoring system but with a lot of improvement opportunities and specific pain points list.

 #### The output

-After a very intense month of observation, interviews and field research, we were not only focused on the visualization problem, but we need to focus on a SaaS solution.
-Frostbyte customers, needed to visualize clearly and in realtime all of their sensors and alerts data.
-Based on technology and budget, we couldn't deliver a full and customizable product, so we focused on a simple, usable and efficient way to perceive the current storehouses environmental status.
+After a very intense month of observation, interviews, and field research, we were not only focused on the visualization problem, but we need to focus on a SaaS solution.
+Frostbyte customers needed to visualize clearly and in real-time all of their sensors and alerts data.
+Based on technology and budget, we couldn't deliver a full and customizable product, so we focused on a simple, usable, and efficient way to perceive the current storehouses environmental status.

 #### We got

-- **+91%** less time to recolect and visualize data
+- **+91%** less time to collect and visualize data
 - **+20K** data points per week
 - **+400**% more revenue

 #### The future

-The complexity and huge amount of data in monitoring environment variables would result on a challenging task to spend the less resources, equipement and money possible, so one of the main solutions for those industries was a realtime dashboard, simple, reliable and useful.
+The complexity and huge amount of data in monitoring environment variables would result in a challenging task to spend the fewer resources, equipment, and money possible, so one of the main solutions for those industries was a real-time dashboard, simple, reliable, and useful.
-In fact, thanks to that renewal, Frostbyte reduced +91% the time spent on data visualization and increased the revenue on a +400%.
+Thanks to that renewal, Frostbyte reduced +91% the time spent on data visualization and increased the revenue by +400%.

 ---